 Forms, Checklists, and Worksheets Can Help You Organize

-Checklists and questionnaires are good way to gather and organize information.
-Divorce attorneys especially rely on them to understand a client’s financial position and personal history.
-Chasing down bank accounts, investments, tax returns, mortgages and loan information, education and work history, and expenses are part of what divorce attorneys routinely do.
+Checklists and questionnaires are a good way to gather and organize the information you need for your divorce papers and court forms.
+Divorce attorneys especially rely on them to understand your financial position and personal history.
+Chasing down all the necessary documents is part of what divorce attorneys do.

 Having this stuff ready for your attorney will speed up the process.
-Organizing your details can also help you get a better feel for what to expect from a divorce.
-Divorce courts try to reach an equitable result for everyone.
-Knowing the true state of the marital estate can go a long way.
+Organizing your details can also help you better understand what to expect from a divorce.
+Divorce and family courts try to reach a fair result for everyone.
+Knowing the true state of your marital property and accounts can go a long way.

 Alimony and Spousal Support